Documentation

 The Setup Wizard requires you to configure at least one integration key to proceed.
 To get the most out of Flowlenz, you'll want to configure all of them.

 After the initial setup, you can always go back and manage your connections from the Settings page inside the platform.
-This is where you configure everything — Jira, Azure DevOps, Email, Slack, your AI/LLM provider key, and more.
+This is where you configure everything — Jira, Azure DevOps, Git, Email, Slack, your AI/LLM provider key, and more.

 No config files to edit.
 Everything is done through the built-in web interface.